59 Deck Railing Ideas

 Modern railing designs are hard to define, but they’re usually constructed of metals like aluminum or stainless steel and may include pre-fabricated panels with designs or patterns.
 You’re less likely to find composite or vinyl touches, but the industrial feel often incorporates wood features like posts and handrails.

 If a modern or industrial look is your idea of the perfect style, you should look at these next few images and take a few design cues.
 There are so many different styles and materials available that will work in this realm that finding the right design for your deck railing system may take you some time and research.
 With enough effort, you’ll come up with a deck railing idea that works for you.

-9. Privacy Railing Ideas
+9. Creating Privacy

 You may have great neighbors, but that doesn’t mean you want to interact with them every time you step out onto your deck to grab some sunshine or sip a glass of wine under the stars.
 You have the option of planting large privacy shrubs, but you’ll either get short shrubs that take years to grow or pay a premium for a landscaper to dig large holes and plant expensive, mature shrubs.